MewsSystems/gitbook-connector-api/operations/restrictions.md

 > ### Restricted!
 > This operation is currently in beta-test and as such it is subject to change.
 Use of this operation must be enabled per enterprise.
 Please contact the Technical Partner Support team in order to enable it.

+The specified conditions must be met exactly - see [Matching conditions](#matching-conditions) below.
+The time interval, however, does not need to correspond with an existing restriction in the system, instead the API uses a splicing algorithm to work out how to divide up any existing restrictions to meet the specified time interval - see [Time interval splicing](#time-interval-splicing).

 Deletes restrictions that [match the conditions](#matching-conditions) using the [splicing algorithm](#splicing-algorithm).

-This operation is intended to be used in conjunction with [Set restrictions](#set-restrictions).
+This operation is intended to be used alongside [Set restrictions](#set-restrictions).

 ### Matching conditions

-The [spliced](#splicing-algorithm) restriction must match the specified conditions exactly.
-Consider the following example:
+The specified conditions must be met exactly.
+For example:

-A Bookable Service has restrictions A and B. Restriction A applies to resource category C1 and rate R1.
-Restriction B applies to resource category C1 to all rates.
+A bookable service has two restrictions A and B. Restriction A applies to resource category C1 and rate R1.
+Restriction B applies to resource category C1 and to all rates.

-If the clear data specified have specified resource category C1 but do not specify any rate, only restriction B is spliced.
-Restriction A remains untouched, even though it is applied to resource category C1 as well.

-### Splicing algorithm

-Splicing refers to the process of cutting a restriction according to the supplied time interval, removing the original restriction and adding the offcuts.
+If the [Clear restrictions](#clear-restrictions) operation is called, specifying a restriction condition of resource category C1 but with no rate specified (this defaults to all rates), then only Restriction B is cleared, not Restriction A.

+### Time interval splicing

+The time interval does not need to correspond to an existing restriction in the system, instead the API uses a splicing algorithm to work out how to divide up any existing restrictions to meet the specified time interval.
+For example:

-Consider restriction A that is applicable from 5th of January to 25th of January.
-If the interval of the supplied clear data is set to 10th of January to 20th of January, following logic is applied:
+An existing restriction in the system applies from 5th January to 25th January.
+As usual, time intervals are inclusive, meaning that the time interval includes both the 5th January and the 25th January.

+If the [Clear restrictions](#clear-restrictions) operation is called, specifying a restriction time interval of 10th January to 20th January, i.e. within the original restriction A, then the time interval of restriction A is split into three separate intervals.

-Two new restrictions are created.
-Restriction B is created, applicable from 5th of January to 9th of January.
-Restriction C is created, applicable from the 21st of January to 25th of January.
-Restriction A is deleted.
+The original restriction A is deleted, and in its place new restriction B is created for the period of time from 5th January to 9th January inclusive, and new restriction C is created for the period of time from 21st January to 25th January.
+Thus the period 10th January to 20th January has been cleared, but without affecting other time periods.

 ### Request